CloudLargeScale-UCLouvain/StreamBed/README.md

 Streambed assumes a working Kubernetes installation comprising an Apache Kafka installation (that can be deployed by Streambed scripts) and will iteratively deploy and test various Flink installations.

-The Kubernetes cluster should be dimensioned accordingly.
-We assume that each Flink Job Manager, Task Manager and Kafka node has a dedicated node (a node can be bare-metal or a small VM):
+The Kubernetes cluster should be dimensioned accordingly: sufficient quantities of resources should be available for Flink Job Manager, Task Manager and Kafka nodes (if managed by Streambed).
+A node can be bare-metal or a small VM:

 - a Kafka installation of $K$ nodes preferably with fast SSDs (if deployed by Streambed)
 - a Flink installation of 1 job manager and $T$ task managers